 Which vegetables you use in this salmon head stock is mostly about availability.
-Those used in this recipe work great in stocks, are widely available, and cheap.
-Feel free to use others vegetables as well.
+Those used in this recipe work great in stocks, are widely available, and are cheap.
+Feel free to use other vegetables as well.
 Fennel is a favorite of mine for stocks, though it is harder to find and a little expensive.
 Corn on the cob works well.
-Also cobs which have already had the corn kernels removed.
-There is still a lot of flavour to extract.
+Also, cobs that have already had the corn kernels removed.
+There is still a lot of flavor to extract.

 A good practice is to keep vegetable off-cuts in the freezer for your next stock.
 Whenever I cook asparagus, I cut off the woody ends, blanch them for a few seconds in boiling water, then freeze for use in a future stock.
-The de-kernalled corn cobs is another example, as are inedible mushroom stalks.
+The de-kernelled corn cobs is another example, as are inedible mushroom stalks.

 Not all vegetables will make a positive contribution to this salmon head stock.
 I would avoid using cabbage, cauliflower, brussel sprouts, or anything bitter.